tglowaski/github-workflow/README.md

 5. Verify files were uploaded to your GitHub account.

  ***Note:*** Any issues you have with either the GitHub steps or Java questions should be asked publically in Slack.
 If you have a question, chances are someone else does also.
 If you see someone has posted a question on Slack and you know the answer, please chime in and answer.
 This might seem rough at the beginning, but I promise it will get easier.

+ ## Challenge: Create an SSH key and set up Github to use it (SSH rather than HTTPS). ##
+ This will remove you having to enter your username/password for every push.